Atrial septal defect (ASD)

 An atrial septal defect is an abnormal opening between the heart's upper chambers.
 It's a common congenital heart defect. ...

-Scientists don't know why atrial septal defects occurs, but they do know that this and other congenital heart defects appear to run in families and sometimes occur with other genetic problems, such as Down syndrome.
+It's not known why atrial septal defects occur, but congenital heart defects appear to run in families and sometimes occur with other genetic problems, such as Down syndrome.
 If you have a heart defect, or you have a child with a heart defect, a genetic counselor can estimate the odds that any future children will have one.

 When the following conditions occur during pregnancy, they can increase your risk of having a baby with a heart defect: